Armadale Pier, Ardvasar, Isle of Skye, IV45 8RS

 Check in: 4pm – 8pm (16.00 – 20.00)

-We are happy to accommodate arrival outside of these times: If you need to arrive outside of these times, please phone or txt00447393830403 so that we can arrange for someone to be here to greet you.
+We are happy to accommodate arrival outside of these times: If you need to arrive outside of these times, please phone or text 00447393830403 so that we can arrange for someone to be here to greet you.

 Please check out by 12 noon.

-When you arrive, come up to Reception at the large blue building at the top of the track.
+When you arrive, come up the path to Reception.
+You will find us on the left hand side.
 If you have booked your accommodation, a volunteer will be here to greet you.

 Cars and Parking